Benefit Payments

 TRS processes monthly benefit payments on the last business day of the month.

-You may have noticed widespread use of the term benefit recipient on this website and in other TRS materials.
+You may have noticed widespread use of the term "benefit recipient" on this website and in other TRS materials.
 This is because retirees are not the only individuals who receive monthly benefits from TRS.
-Certain survivors and ex-spouses also receive monthly benefits, which may be payable for life or for a limited time, depending on the situation.
+Certain survivors and ex-spouses also receive monthly benefits.
+Depending on the situation, they may receive monthly benefits for a limited time or for the rest of their life.

 Here are some examples:

-A joint annuitant of a retired member is eligible to receive a continuing benefit for the rest of their life following the retiree's death.
-Only retired members who elected a Joint and Survivor Annuity at retirement may name a joint annuitant, and they may name only one.
-The joint annuitant often is the retiree's spouse, but it may be another individual.
-The continuing benefit paid to the joint annuitant will be one-half, two-thirds, or the full amount of the retiree's benefit, depending upon the option elected by the TRS member at retirement.
+A retired member who elects a Joint and Survivor Annuity designates one (and only one) joint annuitant at the time of retirement.
+Often, the joint annuitant is the retiree's spouse, but it may be another individual.
+If the retiree passes away prior to the joint annuitant, TRS pays a continuing benefit to the joint annuitant for the rest of their life.
+The benefit amount is either one-half, two-thirds, or the full amount of the retiree's benefit, depending upon the option elected by the TRS member at retirement.

 When a vested, active (non-retired) member of TRS passes away, the vested member's eligible beneficiaries may elect to receive a monthly benefit for the rest of their life.